 What are payment systems?

 The banks connect to various payment systems in order to process and settle payments on behalf of their customers (and also for themselves).
 A payments system is a set of payment instruments, processes and, usually, interbank fund transfer systems that enable and guarantee the circulation of funds.
 It operates within a single country (or region) and, this is a key point, transactions are settled in the currency of that country.
 A currency is closely tied to a country, its government and its banking system.
 When two or more countries share the same currency, they build a monetary area or union and generally share the same payment systems.
-Since payments systems play a fundamental role in an economy, they are of particular interest to the governments.
+Since payment systems play a fundamental role in an economy, they are of particular interest to governments.
 In fact, payment systems are subject to regulation by the government of the country in which they operate.
-Participants to a payment system, generally banks, are bound by the rules.
-They must comply with the regulatory requirements and other specific payment system’s rules.
-Finally, there is a risk associated to settlement for the participants that a payment system is expected to manage partially or totally.
+Participants in a payment system, generally banks, are bound by the rules.
+They must comply with the regulatory requirements and other specific payment system rules.
+Finally, there is a risk associated with settlement for the participants that a payment system is expected to manage partially or totally.

-Traditional payment systems are modeled as a network composed of banks and similar financial institutions, interbank clearing systems (generally called ACH) and the central bank systems.
+Traditional payment systems are modeled as a network composed of banks and similar financial institutions, interbank clearing systems (generally called ACH) and central bank systems.
 A payment transaction begins and ends with end parties and the funds transfer happens through banks and other intermediaries which are connected through interbank or central bank systems.
 The model depicted below is a very general one and can be used to explain many things.
-However, there are few exceptions that will be examined in the future.
-It is a way to ensure you come back to the blog to read future posts. 🙂
+However, there are a few exceptions that will be examined in the future.
+It is a way to ensure you come back to the blog to read future posts.

 Now let’s consider the different components of the model.
 Outside of the payment systems, you see end parties which are the consumers and businesses.
 End parties can be customers of one or more banks.
 An end party can open as many depository accounts with as many banks as it wants.
 The banks are participants to many interbank systems and to the central bank system for the clearing and settlement of their payment transactions.
 They can participate as direct or indirect participants and they obviously play the roles of intermediaries between interbank systems and end parties.